samuelfrnk/DeparturePi/README.md

 1. [This script](Scripts/departureBoardWithMin.py) performs a request every 15 seconds and displays the departures in minutes (e.g., 5') until departure.
 2. [This script](Scripts/departureBoardWithMin.py) performs a request every 30 seconds and displays the departures in timestamps (e.g., 18:30) until departure.
+2. [This script](Scripts/departureBoard2Stations.py) performs a request every 15 seconds and displays the departures in timestamps (e.g., 18:30) until departure.
+It enables the use of two stations parallel.
+This however requires to add two env variables 'STATION_ID_1' 'STATION_ID_2' into the cronjob.